Augustana Band "Viking Voyage" to China January 2019

 - Questions?
 How to Register

 Cruise the Yangtze River and voyage through historic Xian, Beijing and Shanghai on this privately guided journey fit for ancient emperors and modern-day Augustana Vikings.
-Led by our world-traveler and host of more than 25 foreign excursions for students, Brad Heegel ’76, you’ll explore China's famed monuments and locations including the Forbidden City, spiritual temples and enchanting river gorges.
+You’ll explore China's famed monuments and locations including the Forbidden City, spiritual temples and enchanting river gorges.
 You’ll walk along the Great Wall, come face to face with the Terracotta Army, and visit ancient gardens and Buddhist temples.
-You’ll experience ancient and modern China at its absolute best (without the crowds and summer heat!) and beam with pride as our students perform for full houses in some of China’s most spectacular concert halls.
-With your accommodation and transport arranged by our experts at Seminars International, this adventure offers up a great combination of must-see highlights and free time to explore on your own or in small groups.
+You’ll experience ancient and modern China at its absolute best (without the crowds and summer heat!) and thrill to the experience of performing for full houses in some of China’s most spectacular concert halls.

 - Twin occupancy rooms in 4 star, first class hotels

 - All meals including full “western” breakfast buffet each day

 - Four-night Yangtze River Cruise with tributary and highlight excursions

 - All transport between destinations and to/from included activities via private motorcoach, 2nd class rail on bullet train.

 - Services of a full-time Chinese English-speaking guide.

 - All entrance fees for included sites (see itinerary).